rezer0dai/rezer0dai.github.io/_posts/2021-12-27-biug-bounties.md

 ```

-### *Few highlights to note :*
+### Few highlights to note :
+>>>
-> all of them RCE + UAF, to be honest most of my bugs are races due to the nature of my fuzzing, but Hyper-V is not an eve's garden for data format bugs anyway.
+all of them RCE + UAF, to be honest most of my bugs are races due to the nature of my fuzzing, but Hyper-V is not an eve's garden for data format bugs anyway.

-> bugs were not at fuzzing obvious target logic (files) path, but at the upper level (work items / packet handling)
+bugs were not at fuzzing obvious target logic (files) path, but at the upper level (work items / packet handling)

-> for those bugs using code coverage-based fuzzer can shoot you in your feet at very least.
+for those bugs using code coverage-based fuzzer can shoot you in your feet at the very least.
 On the other side, as I mentioned above, code coverage can play an essential role if used appropriately (hinting at weak points of fuzzer instead of main logic of fuzzer)

-> Hyper-V is hard (?). all mentioned bugs, have some hidden quirk to reach, is not an obvious mistake by developer - quite opposite - code looks solid and well thought over, but you need magic eyes to catch those by analysis as a bug hunter, though fuzzing may change the game
+Hyper-V is hard (?).
+All mentioned bugs, have some hidden quirk to reach, is not an obvious mistake by developer - quite opposite - code looks solid and well thought over, but you need magic eyes to catch those by analysis as a bug hunter, and fuzzing may change the game

-> very similar (cancel or Vnd+TearDown) but different in nature (more fuzzy approach vs more static approach by my understanding) examples you can find by really cool resource [Mobius Band](https://i.blackhat.com/USA21/Wednesday-Handouts/us-21-Mobius-Band-Explore-Hyper-V-Attack-Interface-Through-Vulnerabilities-Internals.pdf)
+very similar (cancel or Vnd+TearDown) but different in nature (more fuzzy approach vs more static approach by my understanding) examples you can find by really cool resource [Mobius Band](https://i.blackhat.com/USA21/Wednesday-Handouts/us-21-Mobius-Band-Explore-Hyper-V-Attack-Interface-Through-Vulnerabilities-Internals.pdf)

-> low hanging fruits is a luxury term, it always depends.
+low hanging fruits is a luxury term, it always depends.
 After retrospective, we may call perhaps all memory corruption bugs low hanging fruits :) what can help you finding yours LHF is persistence, accumulated experience, luck and opportunity (time).
+>>>

 ## Teaser : Research on the Rise

-In this post I covered the first bugs after a 2 year long gap I took, meanwhile I did some deep research, lol, on reinforcement learning (RL) which was a very nice refresh, and got some good knowledge that I may or may not use in my future research.
+In this post I covered the first bugs after a 2 year long gap I took, meanwhile I did some deep research, lol, on reinforcement learning (RL) which was a very nice refresh, and got some good knowledge that I may or may not use in my future vulnerability research.
 And afterward I have taken, yet again, several months off, to finish my knowledge pursue for RL and mastering of Slavic life (making own fruit booze, planting trees, eating more bananas, constructing some building which should last a year or two before collapses cuz wind rain or so, well trying new stuff :).
 But a few months ago I got kicked off from my ofsec slumber by mentioned Mobius Band, to remind me that I should repay my debt and do some sharing myself too.
 There I am again, me + Hyper-V + fresh ideas, which reflects to about 10 Tier-1 bugs I reported recently, including RCEs, Memory reads, and DoSes, new attack surface - but also traditional one.
 In contrast highlighted bugs were focused on containers part of Hyper-V bounty, Tier-2.

 {:refdef: style="text-align: center;"}
 ![oo(p)s](https://rezer0dai.github.io/assets/images/bounty_oops.png)